niklas1simakov/mac-setup-guide/README.md

   </p>
 </div>

-This is an opinionated guide to setup a MacOS including everyday essentials, finder setup, and more.
-Additionally, there are sections for developers with tools and setup instructions.
+This is an opinionated guide to setup a MacOS including everyday essentials, setting up system preferences, finder setup, helpful utilities and more.
+Additionally, there are sections for developers with terminal tools, language installations, and more.

-For developers, I recommend to read the [Developer Overview](sections/developers/developer_overview.md) section first and then continue with the [General Essentials](sections/general/general_overview.md) section.
-And use [Homebrew](https://brew.sh/) to install and manage tools (at least the ones which are available via Homebrew).
-Because then updates are just a `brew upgrade` away.

 ## Table of Contents